a-savoy/hvc-song-response-exercise/README.md

 Write Python that reads the two files in 'data/' and reproduces 'target_figure.png' — four stacked panels:

-1. **Spectrogram** of the two song presentations
-2. **Oscillogram** — the song waveform, colored by the neuron's firing rate
-3. **PSTH** — firing rate in 100 ms bins
+**Spectrogram** showing the two song presentations **Oscillogram** showing the song waveform, colored by the neuron's firing rate **PSTH** with firing rate in 100 ms bins
-4. **Raster** — one row per trial (20 trials)
+**Raster** with one row per trial (20 trials)

 The x-axis is a 15 s display: '3 s pre + 3 s song A + 3 s gap + 3 s song B + 3 s post'.

 ### Steps
-- **1.** Read the CSV into per-trial spike-time arrays (group by 'trial').
+1. Read the CSV into per-trial spike-time arrays (group by 'trial').
-- **2.** Bin all spikes into 100 ms bins, divide by (bin width × n_trials) → firing rate (PSTH).
+2. Bin all spikes into 100 ms bins, divide by (bin width × n_trials) → firing rate (PSTH).
-- **3.** Read the WAV; draw the spectrogram and firing-rate-colored waveform (song at 3–6 s and 9–12 s).
+3. Read the WAV; draw the spectrogram and firing-rate-colored waveform (song at 3–6 s and 9–12 s).
-- **4.** Draw the PSTH bars and the raster; save.
+4. Draw the PSTH bars and the raster; save.

-Build it up one panel at a time.
-Get the raster drawing before you worry about the spectrogram — it's the simplest panel and it tells you immediately whether you read the data correctly.

-## Using an AI assistant

-You may use any LLM you like (ChatGPT, Claude, Gemini, …), or the AI assistant built into Colab.
-Things that tend to work well:

-- **Describe the data before asking for code.** For example: "I have a CSV with columns 'trial' and 'spike_time_s', one row per spike, 20 trials, spike times from 0 to 15 seconds."
-- **Paste error messages in full.** The traceback is the single most useful thing you can hand it.
-- **Ask it to explain what it wrote,** line by line, until you could reproduce the code yourself.
-- **Work one panel at a time** instead of asking for the whole figure in one shot.

-The point is to end up understanding the figure, not just to produce it.
-An LLM will happily write code that runs and plots the wrong thing, so check every panel against 'target_figure.png' yourself rather than trusting that it worked.

 ## Checking your work

-Compare what you make against 'target_figure.png', one panel at a time:

-- Do the two song windows sit at 3–6 s and 9–12 s?
-- Does the raster have 20 rows, one per trial?
-- Does the PSTH peak where the raster looks densest?
-- Is the whole x-axis 0 to 15 s?

 'reference_solution.ipynb' in this repository is a complete worked solution, broken into explained steps.
 Do not open it first.
-Start with the data, the target figure, your own blank notebook, and your LLM — then open the solution to see how I built the figure, once you have made a real attempt yourself.
+Start with the data, the target figure, your own blank notebook, and your LLM, then open the solution to see how I built the figure, once you have made a real attempt yourself.

 ## The data ('data/')